-We were founded with the intent of filling the rising demand for those eager to learn the English language, and since 2006 we have striven to meet that goal by adhering to the highest standards of education.
+IEC was founded with the intent of filling the rising demand for those eager to learn the English language, and since 2006 we have striven to meet that goal by adhering to the highest standards of education.
 Our staff of teachers is dedicated to working closely and personally with students by assessing individual skills and learning levels to provide instruction that not only meets the needs of each student, but is presented in such a way as to ensure that students leave feeling confident in their development of English-speaking skills.
 Our program provides rich language input through a natural approach to language learning.
 Students learn through conversation and activities focused on helping them to absorb new functions, grammar structures, and vocabulary.
-Language-learning activities are complemented with state-of-the-art ESL computer software, computer labs, and plasma TV.
+Language-learning activities are complemented with state of the art projection screens, ESL computer programs, and computer labs.
 Our staff is passionate and professional, and aspires to transfer its passion and enthusiasm to those learning ESL.
 Our classes are kept small to ensure that each student receives the individualized attention he or she deserves.
 With locations in Northwest Chicago and Glenview we are easily accessible and an excellent resource for those just starting out in English or for those wishing to strengthen their language skills.

 School History